fossabot/android-4/OSMDownload/README.md

-# OSM Tile Downloader for TrigpointingUK
+# OSM Tile Downloader for TrigpointingUK Leaflet Maps

-This Python application downloads OpenStreetMap tiles from the Mapnik provider for offline use in the TrigpointingUK Android application.
+This Python application downloads OpenStreetMap tiles from the Mapnik provider for offline use with Leaflet maps in the TrigpointingUK Android application.

 ## Features